B2B Email Marketing Tips

 Business to Consumer Email Offer Open Rate Average = 14%

-The above are the industry average open rates, if you execute the above tips you should be able to outperform the averages.
+The above is the industry average open rates; if you execute the above tips, you should be able to outperform the averages.